Antonio Banderas: New stage as theater producer

 Antonio Banderas has always declared that what makes him happiest is theater.
-On 15 November 2019, his theater project, the Teatro del Soho CaixaBank, opened its doors in Malaga.
+On 15 November 2019, his theater project, the Teatro del Soho CaixaBank, opened its doors in Málaga.
 It is a creation center dedicated to the production, exhibition and distribution of shows, and training in the different areas of the performing arts.

-Beginning in 2024, Banderas has also sponsored a new performing arts school in Malaga, the Sohrlin Andalucía School of Arts.
-The school is located on an old metallurgical factory and it's objective is to become a centre in which to design, create and export Andalusian talent to the world.
+Beginning in 2024, Banderas has also sponsored a new performing arts school in Málaga, the Sohrlin Andalucía School of Arts.
+The school is located on an old metallurgical factory and its objective is to become a centre in which to design, create and export Andalusian talent to the world.

 Personal life

 He is a longtime supporter of Málaga CF. In May 2010, Banderas received an honorary doctorate from the University of Málaga.
 He received an honorary degree from Dickinson College in 2000.

 In August 2015, Banderas enrolled in a fashion-design course at Central Saint Martins.
-As of 2016, Banderas resides in the United Kingdom in Cobham, Surrey.
+As of 2016, Banderas resided in the United Kingdom in Cobham, Surrey.